vineeshvs/lifeHacks/vim.md

 * Mark in Vim
 	* ma:	set mark a at current cursor location
 	* 'a:	jump to line of mark a (first non-blank character in line)
+* Moving between two windows in vimdiff or vim -d Ctrl+w w also moves to the next window